LoopKit/loopdocs/docs/version/development.md

 * Most sensors report the time with very little offset between time of arrival and time of sensing
 * If the time discrepancy is large, the error (using one byte instead of two for age of the reading) could cause CGM values to appear as duplicate readings in Loop

+#### Remote Services Update

+The code that feeds Loop data to remote services like Tidepool and Nightscout have been improved to be more robust.

 ## What are branches?

 There is a lot of discussion about "branches" with Loop but the concept is simple.
 Basically, they are all slightly different versions of Loop...kind of like different edits of the same book.